 If you’re a wine drinker, a unique experience in Patras is to head to the Achaia Clauss, a winery dating back to 1861 that creates the famous Greek Mavrodaphne wine.
 Spend time on a tour of the winery and take part in a wine tasting to get to know this sweet wine further.

-When traveling to famous, world-loved destinations such as Greece, it can be hard to find a trip that’s off the beaten path.
-The Peloponnese is easily one of the best parts of the country to experience Greece off the beaten path and a road trip only enhances this experience.
+The Peloponnese is easily one of the best parts of the country to experience Greece off the typical tourist trail and a road trip only enhances this experience.

 Are you planning to visit the Peloponnese?
 Have any questions about this itinerary?
 Let us know in the comments!